guoyu07/gateway/README.md

-To achieve this, a decentralized and built-in event layer in `gateway` provides highly available and efficient communication channel across the distributed system, so that instances of `gateway` can co-operate with each other in an even-driven way without relying on any centralized storage systems.
+To achieve this, a decentralized and built-in event layer in `gateway` provides highly available and efficient communication channel across the distributed system, so that instances of `gateway` can co-operate with each other in an event-driven way without relying on any centralized storage systems.

 # Features